PetrKorab/Arabica/docs/source/Line plot.rst

 Line plot
 =====

 **Line plot** displays n-grams as a series of data points connected by straight line segments.
-It suits homogenous datasets with a rather low number of periods (max T=10).

 The graph display unigrams (single words) and bigrams over a monthly or yearly period.
+It suits homogenous datasets with relatively few periods (max T=10).

 -------------------------------------